 Employers must pay into state-run funds which provide benefits for employees who incur illnesses or injuries because of their work.
 These benefits are governed by state worker's compensation laws and paid for by employer contributions to state worker's compensation funds.

 The IRS considers self-employment taxes in the category of employment taxes.
-That's because self-employment taxes are like FICA taxes; they are Social Security and Medicare taxes for self-employed individuals.
+That's because self-employment taxes (sometimes called SECA taxes) are like FICA taxes; they are Social Security and Medicare taxes for self-employed individuals.

 The additional Medicare tax is also required for self-employed individuals.